XYZ-seyia/Text-Narrative-Game/README.md

 # How to Run the Project

 1. **Download the Zip File**:
-   - You can find the `Hogwarts_nights-1.0-win.zip` file in the `main` branch of this repository.
+   - You can find and download the `Hogwarts_nights-1.0-win.zip` file in the `main` branch of this repository.

 2. **Extract the Files**:
    - Extract the downloaded `Hogwarts_nights-1.0-win.zip` file to a directory of your choice.